genesiscommunitysuccess/docs/docs/04_tutorials/03_datapipeline-application/create_genesis_dictionary.md

 ## Create new Genesis project
 At this point you should have `genx` installed on your machine.
 If you don't follow this [guide](/creating-a-new-project/recommended-full-stack-project/using-genx) to set it up.

-Use `genx` to create new blank project following the [here](/getting-started/quick-start/#1-create-a-new-project).
+Use `genx` to create new blank project following the instructions [here](/getting-started/quick-start/#1-create-a-new-project).
 For the rest of the tutorial `datapipeline-trades` will be used for project name but feel free to choose any name you like.

 ## The Genesis data model